deislabs/kind-vscode/README.md

 This extension displays your `kind` local cluster in the Kubernetes extension's Cloud Explorer.
 You can use this to create and delete clusters, and to merge them into your kubeconfig.

+**This is an early stage preview.
+It's not feature complete!
+Feature requests welcome via the issues page.
+(And let us know about bugs too!)**

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a